numtide/system-manager/README.md

 sudo env PATH="$PATH" nix --extra-experimental-features 'nix-command flakes' run 'github:numtide/system-manager' -- switch --flake .
 ```

-!!!
-Note:
+> [!Note]
-The first time you run system manager, it will update your path by adding an entry inthe /etc/profile.d folder.
+> The first time you run system manager, it will update your path by adding an entry inthe /etc/profile.d folder.
 For such change to take effect, you need to log out and log back in.
 However, if you don't want to log out, you can simply source the file:
-`source /etc/profile.d/system-manager-path.sh`
+> `source /etc/profile.d/system-manager-path.sh`

 Want to remove a package?
 Simply remove it or comment it out in the `default.nix` file, and run it again.
 For example, if you want to remove `bat`, simply update the `default.nix` to the following: